kattni/beeware-docs-tools/docs/en/index.md

 ### Titlebar

-A dark gray titlebar is on the page.
-This confirms the theme template has been applied.
+A medium-gray titlebar is on the page.
+This the theme template has been applied.

 ### Header and logo icons